 The trail ends near the shore of vast Wairarapa Moana (Lake Wairarapa), where it intersects with the Remutaka Cycle Trail at Western Lake Road.
 This road also leads north to Featherston town and the train to Wellington.

-Note that this Heartland Ride also links to Route 52 heading north from Masterton.
+Note that this Connector Ride also links to Route 52 heading north from Masterton.

 From the main street in Masterton, cycle east on Church Street.
 Turn right onto Colombo Street, then left onto Johnstone Street.
-Johnstone soon becomes Te Whiti Road and heads to Martinborough via the small settlement of Gladstone.
+Johnstone soon becomes Te Whiti Road, which leads to the small settlement of Gladstone (20km from Masterton).
+You can take a 2km detour along Gladstone Rd to the Gladstone Inn where there is food available and accommodation nearby.
+From Gladstone, Te Whiti Road becomes Longbush Road.
+At the end of Longbush Road, take a right onto Hinakura Road, which leads into Martinborough.

-Almost 50km from Masterton is Martinborough, heart of Wairarapa wine-country with plenty of opportunities for tastings and cellar-door dining.
+Almost 50km from Masterton, Martinborough is the heart of Wairarapa wine-country with plenty of opportunities for tastings and cellar-door dining.
 It offers a heart-warming blend of down-to-earth rural charm and sophisticated indulgence.
 The village centre itself is leafy and attractive.

 The main road from Martinborough to Featherston is SH53, but it’s very busy with a long, narrow bridge across the Ruamahanga River, 2km out of Martinborough; this bridge does not meet New Zealand Cycle Trail safety criteria.